 Why Are Coffee Tables So Expensive?

-If you are one of the 1.2 million people expected to move house this year in the UK, or even if you’re staying put but you fancy a change, you may have noticed that coffee tables can be somewhat expensive.
-Why is this?
-Why does it seem like coffee tables are so expensive, and how can you save money buying the perfect coffee table for your living room?
+If you are one of the roughly 1.5 million people expected to move house this year in the UK, or even if you’re staying put but you fancy a change, you may have noticed that coffee tables can be somewhat expensive.

 Read on for our in-depth analysis of coffee table retailers, including details on the average cost of a coffee table and insights into coffee table pricing in the UK.